AnushkaBirla/Cherry/README.md

     "persistent" : false
   }
 ```
 content scripts: interact with the DOM.
-These can read pages that the broswer visits, and can make changes to them and pass along information to the extension.
+These can read pages that the browser visits, and can make changes to them and pass along information to the extension.
 popup (popup.js): view, starts background page by calling runtime.getBackgroundPage .

-options page:
+options page: used to provide customization options to the user for the extension. ex. allow them to change the theme colours for the extension.
+For more information: ``` https://developer.chrome.com/extensions/options ```

 Debugging Chrome extensions: ``` https://developer.chrome.com/extensions/tut_debugging```